smajidy/smajidy.github.io/README.md

 Keep Selected recent talks after the education/career timeline and before Selected honours in Background & CV, not in Research.
 Keep it short and accurately labelled as invited or contributed.
 Recording links are optional.
 Repeated titles are retained rather than rewritten to suggest different research.
 The entry labelled “PQTC 2026, Princeton” is an upcoming invited talk on 22 October; remove the upcoming qualifier after delivery.
 Keep event and location labels separate, including “YQI Seminar, Yale”.
 The gallery and full CV can retain older appearances omitted from the homepage selection.

 Selected honours show award years; the career timeline shows funding periods.
-All honours use one consistent two-line structure: a plain-language award type and awarding body, followed by the official linked award name.
+All honours use one consistent two-line structure: the official linked award name first in dark type, followed by a plain-language award type and awarding body in muted type.
 Do not invent new official titles or add selective prestige claims.
 IQC's award is described as a graduate research award because its published eligibility is not restricted to doctoral students.

 To adjust animation speed, change `duration` (milliseconds) in `assets/js/site-intro.js`.
 Leave `timelineDuration` and all choreography keyframes unchanged so every phase speeds up uniformly.
 Keep reduced-motion, immediate user-interruption, navigation and replay behaviour intact.
 Refresh the script cache token in `_includes/site-intro.html` after changes.